Are you too late to the party?

-If you’re worried that you’ve waited too long to invest in machine learning, don’t panic.
+If you’re worried that you’ve waited too long on your machine learning investment, don’t panic.
 Yes, it’s true that ML adoption is in full swing.
 For more than a decade, companies have used the power of machine learning to improve supply chain planning efficiencies and develop optimized supply chains.
 Automatic model switching to improve forecast accuracy is just one of many examples of the early use of ML to continually tune the digital supply chain and optimally leverage physical supply chain network performance.

 According to research published by Supply Chain Insights, “CEOs expect supply chain leaders to prepare for digital business and want to know how they intend to develop capabilities and use advanced technologies like artificial intelligence to create a flexible, agile and responsive digital supply chain.”